Eagle Mountain Railroad: Movies

-On March 31, 1986, the seven car special train departed Los Angeles at 10:00am and arrived on the Eagle Mountain Railroad at Ferrum around 6:00pm.
+On March 31, 1986, the seven car special train departed Los Angeles at 10:00am and arrived on the Eagle Mountain Railroad at Ferrum around 6:00 pm.
 About one hour later it arrived at the movie set that had been constructed at Summit.
 The train spent the night here.
 The next day, April 1, the Southern Pacific 4449 along with one passenger car and its auxiliary water tender headed for Eagle Mountain for water.
 After filling up with water, the shortened train returned to Summit.
 The following day, April 2, saw the start of nine days of filming on the railroad.
 Scenes were shot between the Coachella Canal Bridge and Summit.
-Shooting these scenes required numerous run-bys and hours of waiting.
+Filming required numerous run-bys and hours of waiting.
 During the last few days of filming, the water supply on board the locomotive started to run low, so a pair of Kaiser Steel U30C's picked up the auxiliary water tender, took it to Eagle Mountain where it was refilled with water and then returned to Summit later in the day.

+Near the end of the movie, it appears that 4449 runs off the end of the track into the dirt, then the actors emerge from the cab.
+This was done using another full-sized fiberglass/wood mockup, this time of both the engine and tender.
+This mockup can still be seen through the windows of a garage building adjacent to the cafe in Desert Center, CA.

 During the filming, the local school children from Eagle Mountain Elementary School took a field trip to see and tour the train and movie set, with miniatures, at Summit.
 Filming wrapped up on April 10, and that afternoon the train headed to Eagle Mountain for servicing.
-The next day, April 11, the special train backed all the way to Ferrum where the train is turned around before heading to Colton, California.
-The special train arrived back in Portland on April 16.
+The next day, April 11, the special train backed all the way to Ferrum where the train was turned around before heading to Colton, California.
+It arrived back in Portland on April 16.

-(Near the end of the movie, it appears that 4449 runs off the end of the track into the dirt, then the actors emerge from the cab.
-This was done using another full-sized fiberglass/wood mockup, this time of both the engine and tender.
-This mockup can still be seen through the windows of a garage building adjacent to the cafe in Desert Center, CA.)